All 18 Pixar Movies, Ranked From Worst to Best -- Now Including 'Cars 3'!

 That's what the animation juggernaut will find out with the release of Cars 3, out June 16, which is only the second property in the Pixar toolbox to receive a three-peat.
 How does it stack up against Toy Story 3 (the other threequel and, certainly, a tough act to follow), not to mention all the suburban superheroes, starry-eyed trash robots and forgetful tang fish?
 Here are all 18 Pixar films, ranked from "worst" to best.

 Trust us, this was no easy feat.
 There really is no "worst" Pixar movie.

 Except there is a worst Pixar movie.
 And it is Cars 2.
 Pixar succumbed to the usual sequel trap here, trying to make everything bigger!
 Flashier!
 With more explosions!
-But leaving Radiator Springs also left behind most of the heart or charm of the original.
-(And yes, we realize we just called Larry the Cable Guy charming.)
+But leaving Radiator Springs behind for international espionage also abandoned most of what made the original charming.
+(And yes, we realize we just called Larry the Cable Guy, who voices the buck-toothed tow truck, Mater, charming.)

 Maybe our expectations were simply too high, considering how much we loved Monsters, Inc. The prequel added a handful of compelling characters (Helen Mirren as the menacing Dean Hardscrabble was an inspired choice) and had its share of laughs.
 In the end, it was just...fine.

 Brave gets a raw deal.
 It's widely considered a misstep on Pixar's part -- and true, it's not their best movie -- but it's not bad.
 We even tear up a bit during the climax.
 Anyway, it's a children's movie that intones the message that princesses can save themselves, thank you very much, and for that alone it's worth a watch.